ericholsinger/GameTest/README.md

 Experimenting with [AlmasB](https://github.com/AlmasB) JavaFX library [FXGL](https://github.com/AlmasB/FXGL)

-# ChangeLog
-0.1
-* displaying the x,y coordinates of the player object
-* bounding the player object within the game screen
-* playing a bumping sound at the edge of the screen
-* background ambient music
-* sprite sheet slicing for walking and idle animations
-* animated the walk/idle sequence in all four cardinal coordinates (North, East, South, West)
-* minimal "moonwalking", by adjusting the animation duration
-* second "npc" character
-* detect simple bounding box collision of entities
-* npc turns toward player on collision

-0.2
-* refactored to FXGL 0.5.0

 ## Getting Started

 I'm using IntelliJ on a Mac and I started with the [FXGL Wiki](https://github.com/AlmasB/FXGL/wiki/Introduction) Getting Started Tutorial.